|SRF/SWR/CAL switch and SWR CAL Knob|

 Checking SWR with radios that have an SWR CAL knob

-Checking SWR with radios that have built-in automatic SWR calibration (this is your radio if you have an SWR meter, but do not have an SWR CAL knob)
+Checking SWR with radios that have built-in automatic SWR calibration (this is your radio if you have an SWR meter, but do not have an SWR CAL knob, a very helpful feature).
+Unsure which you have, do your own reseach to find out!

 The process can be summed up like this.
 1. Check your SWR reading.
 2. Adjust something on your antenna.
 3. Re-check your SWR to verify your adjustments.
 Here's a step by step process for setting or tuning the SWR on your CB antenna: